jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 `docker push registry-clustergpu.recas.ba.infn.it/<username>/mypython3.9:0.1`

-## 6 Use case: execute your custom docker image in the HPC/GPU Cluster using Chronos
+## 6 Use case: use a custom docker image with Chronos
 Prefer to this [guide](https://jvino.github.io/cluster-hpc-gpu-guides/job_submission/chronos/) for more details on Chronos.

 Create a JSON file in your HOME directory in the ReCaS-Bari Storage (e.g. `/lustrehome/<username>/my-python3.9-job.json`) containing: